-Self-directed brokerage account: The self-directed brokerage account allows participants of the Plan the option of selecting a more personalized and broad range of investment choices.
-The investments within the account consist of corporate stocks, which are valued at the most recent closing price reported on the market on which individual securities are traded.
+Self-Directed Brokerage Account - The self-directed brokerage account allows participants of the Plan the option of selecting a more personalized and broad range of investment choices.
+The investments within the account consist of corporate stocks, which are valued at the most recent closing price reported on the market on which individual securities are traded, certificates of deposits (negotiable), valued at cost and mutual funds (see above).